Subscribe to our newsletterWe’ll send you our favorite blog posts, tutorials, events, and more!

 Scratch: Coding for All Ages

 Scratch is a visual programming language created by the MIT Media Lab in 2007.
 Its drag-and-drop interface with colorful blocks makes it one of the most intuitive programming languages to learn.
-Unlike traditional programming languages like Python where the coder must write out the code, Scratch empowers young people and adults alike to easily build interactive programs by connecting code blocks together.
+Unlike traditional programming languages like Python where the coder must write out the code, Scratch empowers young people and adults alike to easily build interactive games and programs by connecting code blocks together.

 Scratch is typically recommended for children over the age of 8.
 For kids ages 5-7, ScratchJr is an alternative option with an even simpler and more intuitive platform than regular Scratch.